Flores to Semuc Champey

 Flores to Semuc Champey or Semuc Champey to Flores, which ever way round you are going here is how to do it and what you need to know.

-On the Flores Side we stayed in Los Amigos Hostel, (check on Hostel World below), which was a great hostel.
-We met some super cool people there and it has a good sized kitchen space.
+On the Flores Side the hostel of choice is Los Amigos Hostel, (check on Hostel World below), which is a great hostel, the reviews speak to themselves, it really is the hub of travel in the heart of Flores.
+We met some super cool people there, it has a good sized kitchen space, good sized dorms and a cool interior.
 Speak to the reception desk, they will take your details book you onto a shuttle and then you enjoy the rest of your stay in Flores.
+But if you are on a shoe string, there is a second option (below).

 Shuttles Flores to Semuc Champey

-The shuttle costs Q150 (£15/ $20), sets off around 8am takes 10 hours+ so prepare for a long journey.
+The shuttle costs Q230 (£20/ $27 - 2025) sets off around 8am takes 10 hours+ so prepare for a long journey.
 The scenery is truly beautiful and you even cross a river by barge so pop your headphone in and put on your favourite tunes.
 Alternatively download a couple of films for the road as it will most likely be dark for the last few hours of your trip.

 In reverse, if you are at Lake Atitlan then Panajachel is your jump point, and places like Dream boat hostel (a good stay if you want to party the night away)